IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/04deployIBMDB2.md

    You can get the Entitlement Registry key from here: https://myibm.ibm.com/products-services/containerlibrary

-   Enter your Entitlement Registry key:
+   Enter your Entitlement Registry key: <paste your key here once - it will not be shown>
    Verifying the Entitlement Registry key...
    Login Succeeded!
    Entitlement Registry key is valid.